mtopircean/essentials-by-livia/README.md

     * USER STORY: Share promotion

-Stories where then broken down into a structure that allowed for Acceptance criteria to be defined, as well as the story to be broken down in tasks to follow a systhematic development as well as a way to track progress.
+Stories where then broken down into a structure that allowed for Acceptance criteria to be defined, as well as the story to be broken down in tasks in order to follow a systhematic development, as well as a way to track progress.

-Bellow an example of a story:
+Please find bellow an example of a story:
 ![Alt text](/static/readme/story-example.png)

 #### Stories prioritization
-My goal in the development of the project was to deploy an Agile methodology, allowing importance on the strategic prioritization of user stories.
+My goal in the development of the project was to deploy an Agile methodology, allocating importance on the strategic prioritization of user stories.
 This involved aligning tasks to optimize delivery, considering dependencies, user expectations, and business scope.

 There where 3 main categories of points:
 * 3 points: middle complexity/middle effort, which in essence where the first effort allocated and became the control level
 * 2 points: lower complexity/lower effort stories
 * 5 points: higher complexity/higher effort

 Ex: Based on this prioritization framework, the following sequence outlines the order in which the user stories would have been addressed:

     * Install basic dependencies (2 story points)